 Introduction to Pneumatic Tools

-Compressed air is an excellent way to use almost any type of powered tool.
+Compressed air is a great way to use almost any type of powered tool.
 No matter what setting the air compressor is used in, you will always have the ability to use multiple tools with a single hose, making it possible to run one air line to a work bench or labor area and then quickly swap tools.
 Pneumatic tools are quieter and less expensive than individually powered tools.
 Additionally, using air the as the power source makes the tools you use safer and provides you with a way to control emissions.
 Pneumatic tools are capable of power and speed that may not be available in equivalent tools powered by electricity or liquid fuels.

 Air Compressors are ideal for: